exoad/big_double.dart/README.md

 >
 > From [dart-lang/sdk](https://github.com/dart-lang/sdk)

+> [!WARNING]
-However, the internal workings of this library depends on `int` and `double`, but the constraints of these [types varies between `web` and `native`](https://dart.dev/language/built-in-types#numbers) which can cause anomalies when building a program for both of these platforms.
+> However, the internal workings of this library depends on `int` and `double`, but the constraints of these [types varies between `web` and `native`](https://dart.dev/language/built-in-types#numbers) which can cause anomalies when building a program for both of these platforms.
 Therefore, when targetting `web`, this library will utilize constants defined with `double` in [lib/src/web/shared.dart](./lib/src/web/shared.dart).
 On the other hand, when targeting `native`, `int` (64 bit) constants from [lib/src/native/shared.dart](./lib/src/native/shared.dart) will be used.

 ## Acknowledgements